Eric Adams: Early political career

-In the 1990s, Adams began to eye a political career, with the ultimate goal to become the Mayor of New York City.
+In the 1990s, Adams began to eye a political career with the ultimate goal of becoming the Mayor of New York City.
 He spoke to William Lynch Jr., who was an advisor to Mayor David Dinkins, about a political career.
-Lynch encouraged Adams to first obtain a bachelor's degree, rise within the NYPD's ranks and successfully run for a lower political office.
+Lynch encouraged Adams first to obtain a bachelor's degree, rise within the NYPD's ranks and successfully run for a lower political office.

-During the 1993 mayoral election, Adams, a supporter of the incumbent candidate for mayor, David Dinkins, made a controversial comment about a candidate for New York State Comptroller, Herman Badillo.
+During the 1993 mayoral election, Adams, a supporter of the incumbent David Dinkins, made a controversial comment about a candidate for New York State Comptroller, Herman Badillo.
 Adams said that if Badillo—who was Puerto Rican—were concerned about the Hispanic community, he would have married a Hispanic woman and not a white Jewish woman.
-These comments became a point of turmoil in the election and caused controversy for Dinkins who ultimately lost the election.
+These comments became a point of turmoil in the election.
+They caused controversy for Dinkins, who ultimately lost the election.

-In 1994, Adams ran for Congress against incumbent Major Owens in the Democratic primary for New York's 11th congressional district, condemning Owens for denouncing Louis Farrakhan but failed to receive enough valid signatures to make the ballot.
-Adams claimed his petition signatures had been stolen by someone on behalf of Owens, but police found no evidence of any such thing.
+In 1994, Adams ran for Congress against incumbent Major Owens in the Democratic primary for New York's 11th congressional district, condemning Owens for denouncing Louis Farrakhan, but failed to receive enough valid signatures to make the ballot.
+Adams claimed his petition signatures had been stolen by someone on behalf of Owens, but police found no corroborating evidence.

-Adams registered as a Republican in 1997, before switching back to the Democratic Party in 2001, according to the Board of Elections.
+Adams registered as a Republican in 1997 before switching back to the Democratic Party in 2001, according to the Board of Elections.
 Adams has said his switch to the Republican Party was a protest move against what he saw as failed Democratic leadership.